spatie/blender/readme.md

 follow semver.
 We do not guarantee that the code is stable.
 In short: when using this you're on your own.

+###Contributing

+Generally We won't accept any PR requests to Blender.
+If you feel that you have discovered a bug or have an idea to improve the code, contact us first before your start coding.

 ### License

 Blender and The Laravel framework are open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)